Harvard World Model United Nations

 The Harvard World Model United Nations (WorldMUN) is an annual traveling model United Nations conference that is run by the Harvard International Relations Council.
-WorldMUN moves to a new city each year and is regarded as one of the most prestigious international MUN conferences today.
-The Conference was first held in 1992.
+The conference was first held in 1992.

-The Conference targets college students from all over the world who have a passion and interest to become a diplomat in the future.

-General information and history
+The conference aims to foster cultural connectivity and allow university students aged 18–25 to gain experience in diplomacy and debate.

+WorldMUN uses the American style of model United Nations.
+Delegates are generally paired with another delegate from their delegation in dual delegations, with discussions occurring both inside and outside the rooms simultaneously.

+History

-WorldMUN uses a competitive bidding process to select locations for each conference, with prospective host teams, usually consisting of the MUN societies of large universities, applying.
+WorldMUN uses a bidding process to select locations for each conference.
 The conference is generally held in March.

-WorldMUN uses the American style of model United Nations, with almost all delegates paired with another from their delegation (in dual delegations), with discussions occurring both inside and outside the rooms simultaneously.